mpc-bioinformatics/ProtStatsWF/README.md

 - Adding the calculation of on/off proteins to `workflow_ttest` and `workflow_ANOVA`
 - `workflow_clustering`: Hierarchical clustering of proteins based on their intensity patterns, visualized by a heatmap and lineplots of individual clusters
 - `workflow_GO`: GO- and Pathway-analysis of a set of biomarker candidates with heatmaps of proteins belonging to a specific term
+- `workflow_samplesize`: Sample size estimation for planning of new experiments

 ## Usage